Moving Expenses Tax Deduction Canada

 The 40 km Rule Explained

 To qualify for the moving expense deduction, your new home must be at least 40 kilometres closer to your new work or school location than your old home was.
-The CRA measures this using the shortest normal route available to the public — not a straight line.
+The CRA measures this using the shortest normal route open to the public — not a straight line and not your preferred scenic route.

-Example: Your old home was 55 km from your new workplace.
-Your new home is 10 km from your new workplace.
-The difference is 45 km, which exceeds the 40 km minimum.
-You qualify.
+Example: Your old home was 55 km from your new workplace by the shortest public road.
+Your new home is 10 km from that workplace.
+The difference is 45 km, which exceeds the 40 km minimum, so you qualify.
+Note that the distance you moved is irrelevant — only the change in distance to work matters.

 Who qualifies: